MadMatcher/MadLib/docs/madlib-technical-guide.md

 save_dataframe(dataframe=feature_vectors_df,  path=str(Path(__file__).parent / 'feature_vectors_df.parquet'))
 ```
-This will create a file called 'feature_vectors_df.parquet' in the directory where your Python script lives (using spark-submit) on your master node.
+This will create a file called 'feature_vectors_df.parquet' in the directory where your Python script lives on your master node.

 #### load_dataframe(path, df_type)
 ```python